decred/dcrdex/client/asset/eth/cmd/getgas/README.md

     }
 }
 ```
+- Select the blockchain with `--chain`.
+The default is `--chain eth`, but `--chain polygon` can be selected as well.

 - Use the `--readcreds` utility to check the validity of the credentials file and to print the address. e.g. `./getgas --readcreds --mainnet`.